NVIDIA/modulus/examples/generative/corrdiff/README.md

 whether you are training the regression, diffusion, or the patch-based diffusion model.
 Note that training the varients of the diffusion model requres a trained regression checkpoint, and the path to that checkpoint should be included in the `training` config file.
+Therefore, you should start with training a regression model, followed by training a diffusion model.
+To choose which model to train, simply change the configs in `conf/config_training.yaml`.
-To train the
+To train the model, run
-model, run

 ```python train.py```